aledelmo/3DSlicer_Plugins/DiffusionPelvis/README.md

 images is under a certain threshold or when the algorithm reaches a certain number of iterations.
 To improve the accuracy the registration is performed at four different resolution level.

+Please note that the elastic deformation is a computationally intensive operation and could take a long time (up to some hours).

 #### GUI
+The registration is performed between a DWI (moving image) and a volumetric strutural image (fixed image).
+The wholy body masks can be used to constrain the computation to the portion of the images carrying anatomical information.
+If only one mask is specified it will be ignored.
+We generally suggest using the masks only for the elastic deformation.

+Three registration options are present, that should be set analyzing how much the two images are disaligned.
+The elastic deformation can be additionaly fine tuned choosing a preset that controls the termination conditions.
+A more strong deformation will force a more strict similarity control but could cause overfitting.
 ___
 ### Measures
 In this section it is possible to extract metric maps and volume nodes from the DWI volumes.
 All the metrics are computed